-Proposals that may have adverse impacts on an individual marine protected area’s ability to adapt to climate change and so reducing the resilience of the marine protected area network must demonstrate that they will, in order of preference:
+Proposals that enhance a marine protected area’s ability to adapt to climate change and so enhance the resilience of the marine protected area network will be supported.
+Proposals that may have adverse impacts on an individual marine protected area’s ability to adapt to the effects of climate change and so reduce the resilience of the marine protectedarea network, must demonstrate that they will, in order of preference: